When you buy through links on our site, we may earn an affiliate commission. Learn more.

-There are several live TV streaming options for watching MLB games in 2023, however, with the rise of “streaming exclusive” games on Apple TV+, Peacock, and YouTube, as well as Yankee’s games on Amazon-Prime, the MLB streaming landscape has gotten more complicated in recent seasons as blackouts increase.
+There are several live TV streaming options for watching MLB games, however, with the rise of “streaming exclusive” games on Apple TV+, Peacock, and YouTube, as well as Yankee’s games on Amazon-Prime, the MLB streaming landscape has gotten more complicated in recent seasons as blackouts increase.

 Most MLB regular season games are broadcast regionally which means that in-market MLB fans, which are fans who live in the same TV market as their favorite team, will have different streaming options than out-of-market fans, who don’t live in the same region as the baseball team they follow.
 In-market fans can watch their favorite MLB team on their local regional sports network, and also when they appear in a nationally televised MLB game, such as ESPN’s Sunday Night Baseball.